JackDougherty/jack-site/_pages/dataviz/index.md

 - Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>
 - Assign Build Stages 5 and 6 for expert review, due TBA

+### Thur 2 Dec
+- Prep for Detect Lies and Bias quiz, to be taken during any 2-hour period from Sun 5 Dec at 12 noon to Tues 7 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)

+### Tues 7 Dec
+- Prep for final presentations with expert reviewers

 ### Thur 9 Dec
-- Prep for Detect Lies and Bias quiz, to be taken during any 2-hour period from Sun 12 Dec at 12 noon to Tues 14 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)
 - Prep for final presentations with expert reviewers

 ### Tues 14 Dec
-- Review Detect Lies and Bias quiz
 - Course wrap-up

 ### Mon 20 Dec